fweyh/influences-io/README.md

 # influences-io

-This is only a playing field to learn Redux and Immutable.js.
+This is only a playing field for Redux and Immutable.js